WWitman/zettajs-tutorials/3-scout/README.md

 ## What is a Scout?

-A Scout is a Zetta module that finds devices connected to a Zetta server.
+A Scout is a Zetta class that finds devices connected to a Zetta server.
 When the Zetta server starts up, it's possible that not all of its devices are online.
 A Scout runs perpetually in the background, constantly searching for devices, and discovering when they are available.

 Zetta makes it easy to create Scouts that discover devices that communicate over a variety of protocols, such as Bluetooth, Zigby, or plain old HTTP.